 Crescent Park is another beloved Rhode Island amusement park that is long gone.
 The East Providence landmark opened in the late 1800s and gave its last ride in 1979.
 Among its attractions was a carousel that dated back to 1895.
 It was saved, and you can still ride a painted pony on the Crescent Park Carousel in Riverside, Rhode Island today.
 The state's other gone (but not forgotten?) parks include Easton’s Beach in Newport and Enchanted Forest in Hope Valley.

 If you are looking for larger parks, you’ll have to venture outside the state.
 The following are some parks and resources to find parks in neighboring states:

-- Edaville USA in Carver, MA features Thomas Land and is designed for families with young children.
+- Edaville USA in Carver, MA (not far from Cape Cod) features a charming Thomas Land and is designed for families with young children.

 Quassy Amusement Park in Middlebury, Connecticut is a small, traditional park with a great wooden coaster.

 Lake Compounce in Bristol, Connecticut also boasts a fabulous wooden coaster as well as a large water park.